Marchenko-Pastur Law for Tyler's M-estimator: Tyler's M-estimator in the High-dimensional Regime

 \end{thm}

+Theorem~\ref{thm:norm} implies that all first order properties of the sample covariance matrix extend to Tyler's estimator.
 The strategy of the proof for Theorem~\ref{thm:norm} is as follows.
-According to Lemma~\ref{thm:alternate_tyler}, a scaled Tyler's M-estimator is a linear combination of $\bx_i\bx_i^T$, i.e., it can be written as $\sum_{i=1}^n \hat{w}_i\bx_i\bx_i^T$ (up to a scaling).
-Then Lemma~\ref{thm:weights} shows that $n \hat{w}_i$ converges to $1$ uniformly, and based on the following matrix analysis, Theorem~\ref{thm:norm} can be concluded.
+According to Lemma~\ref{thm:alternate_tyler}, a scaled Tyler's M-estimator is a linear combination of $\bx_i\bx_i^\top$, i.e., it can be written as $\sum_{i=1}^n \hat{w}_i\bx_i\bx_i^\top$ (up to a scaling).
+Then Lemma~\ref{thm:weights} shows that $n \hat{w}_i$ converges to $1$ uniformly.
+Based on the following matrix analysis, Theorem~\ref{thm:norm} is concluded.

 \begin{proof}[Proof of Theorem~\ref{thm:norm}] We first prove that for $\eps<c'$,